 A private entrance leads to this spacious room with hand-carved high beamed ceiling, and remodeled private bathroom, in a landmark home situated in one of Palo Alto's most elegant heritage neighborhoods.
 Very close to Stanford, downtown shops, and more.
-Available by the week for one or two persons.
+Available for one or two persons.
+Minimum stay is 7 days.

 This serene ground floor space with private entrance was designed by famed architect Birge Clark.
-French doors lead to an outdoor dining area.
+French doors lead to an outdoor area with table for your use.
 The location is very convenient; close to University Avenue, a five minute walk to Trader Joe's, Whole Foods Market, Peet's Coffee and more.
 The free Marguerite shuttle or a five minute bike ride will bring you to Stanford Campus, or the Cal Train station which will take you North to San Francisco or South to Cupertino, Mountain View and San Jose.

 Perfect for a job transferee, visiting lecturer, scholar, seminar attendee, or just visiting the area.